 The website for the Cambridge Schools District will also be helpful.

 Harvard Neighbors is a group which holds playgroups, outings, seminars etc for families of faculty, staff, and students of Harvard University.
 It is a great resource for helping families find their way around and connect with a Harvard-affiliated community.

-This interactive searchable map of the Harvard University will help you to find locations easily and navigate the campus.
+This interactive searchable map of the Harvard University will help you easilty find locations such as building and departments and navigate the campus.

-1) To access e-mail on the web go to: http://fasmail.harvard.edu
+To access e-mail on the web go to: Outlook E-mail

 Once you arrive in your office at DRCLAS you will find information (user name and password) for getting started and logged-in to your computer.
 If you need help please see Isade.